ivankmk/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Script is analyzing the text file and revert the top of frequent words.
+Script is analyzing the text file and revert the Top-10 of frequent words.

 # Requirements

- - Python 3.5
+ - Python 3.5;
- - Packages: re, os, sys, collections
+ - Packages: re, os, sys, collections;
- - Text data file
+ - Text data file with utf-8 encoding;

 # How to launch